Ben Tennyson: Concept and creation

 In the early 2000s, Man of Action (writer collective composed of comic book creators Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle) was hired by Cartoon Network Studios to create an action animated show.
 They pitched twenty different ideas in twenty minutes, with each being a minute long.
 The eighth pitch, one about a boy named Ben 10 with the ability to change between 10 transformations, ended up being chosen.
 It was pitched to Cartoon Network in 2002 and during pre-production phases, the title went through several revisions, including Force 10 and Ben to the Tenth.
 The pitch in its earliest stages featured Ben Tennyson wielding a device known as the "Megawhat" that would transform him into alternate versions of himself around the multiverse.
 Around this time, the working title was Ben^{10}, before the final title was decided to be Ben 10.

-Artist Steven E. Gordon designed concepts for Ben, his device (now known as the Omnitrix), and Ben's transformations.
-Gordon's concepts of Ben depicted him as a slightly taller redhead boy and the Omnitrix resembled an ordinary wristwatch.
+Artist Steven E. Gordon designed concepts for Ben, his device (later named "the Omnitrix"), and Ben's transformations.
+Gordon's concepts of Ben depicted him as a redhead boy with a medium-sleeved, orange and white shirt with an orange collar.
+He has baggy, olive toned dark yellow pants with two large pockets.
+He wears white shoes with that are light blue around the bottom and grey on the top and the sole.
+His Omnitrix resembled an ordinary wristwatch.

 Ben's final design for the 2005 series was made by Dave Johnson.
+The design depicts him shorter than Gordon's design, with brown hair and green eyes.
+Ben's clothes consisted of a black-striped, white shirt with short sleeves, military green cargo pants with side pockets with a black belt hidden under his shirt, and black and white sneakers with black stripes.

 The character's middle name, Kirby, was conceived as a reference to comic book artist Jack Kirby.

-Despite Man of Action receiving credit for creating the series, their involvement following the end of the original series in 2008 was minimal with the show's production and had already moved on to other projects.

 Initial concepts for Ben's Alien Force and Ultimate Alien designs were made by Glen Murakami.
 His head and hair were reworked by Glenn Wong, who also gave him his green jacket, while colors were added by Chris Hooten.